prog4biol/pfb2019/README.md

 - They store unordered collections of key/value pairs.

-- A dictionary is enclosed in curly braces. and sets of Key/Value pairs are separated by commas
+- A dictionary is enclosed in curly braces, and sets of Key/Value pairs are separated by commas

 - A colon is written between each key and value.
 Commas separate key:value pairs.